 Coastal ecosystems are home to lots of critter like birds, mice, raccoons, and bears.
 And they all want your food.
 You need to secure your food away from animals or risk losing it.
 While losing your food might be an inconvenience to you, it can be very dangerous for other backpackers who camp there in the coming weeks and months.
 It’s easy for bears to progress from raiding poorly stored food to approaching people or flattening tents looking for food.

 Do some research to find out what food storage options are available on your trip.
-On some trails, like the West Coast Trail and Cape Scott Trail, there are metal food storage lockers at every campsite.
+On some trails, like the West Coast Trail, the Cape Scott Trail, and the North Coast Trail there are metal food storage lockers at every campsite.
 In other areas, like on Washington’s Olympic Coast, you will need to pack your food inside bear canisters.
 (There it’s mostly for the very bold raccoons.)
 And some places like the Nootka Trail have no food storage at all so you will need to bring rope to rig a food hang in a tree.
 (Read more about bear safety here.)

 Respect Indigenous Land